StrifeRaZoR/SuperStonks/README.md

 # SuperStonks
 Stock Charts For BitBurner!

 Update 5:  ADVANCED POSITIONS!
+TRADE PROTECTION!
 I've added some additional position trades below the chart.
 A quick overview of what each one does:

 ![Untitled](https://user-images.githubusercontent.com/97868924/150623697-f922c0b8-2830-4977-9782-048dbafbecb2.png)

+TRADE PROTECTION:  Users will now be prompted at startup if they would like to enable Trade Protection.
+What is it?
+This enables the script's 'Safe Mode'.
+With Safe Mode enabled, any position that you have that suddenly changes forecast or has a volatility spike, it will manage for you in the background.
+THIS PREVENTS LOSING ALL YOUR MONEY ON A SINKING STOCK.
+If you DO ENABLE this feature, DO NOT FIGHT IT.
+If forecast is not bullish and you place a long order, it WILL evaluate it and more than likely close it.
+(SAFE MODE IS ENABLED BY DEFAULT WHEN AUTO-TRADE IS ENABLED.
+SAFE MODE IS DISABLED IF AUTO-TRADE IS DISABLED.
+This means you do not have to re-launch the chart to enable/disable safe mode.
+Just disable Auto-Trade)

 Strangle:  Places a Long/Short (Based on forecast/volatility) order for max shares and then places a limit sell 10% above current price and a limit stop 15% below current price (reversed for short positions).
 What does this do?